Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

         },
         "height": {
             "type": "int",
-            "description": "Height of the texture"
+            "description": "Height of the texture in Pixels" },
-        },
         "width": {
             "type": "int",
-            "description": "Width of the texture"
+            "description": "Width of the texture in Pixels" },
-        },
         "contentType": {
             "type": "string",